beamer-bridge/beamer/docs/source/faq.rst

   * Easy Fees

     Pay just 0.3% of the transfer amount.
-Charged upfront on the source rollup.
+Charged upfront on the source chain.

   * Super Simple

-    Sign just one transaction on the source rollup.
+    Sign just one transaction on the source chain.
 That's it.
 You're done!

   * Canonical Tokens